Could the NBA now see the 'Showtime Lakers' part two?

 Taking teams with young assets and picks such as the Kings or the Sun’s’ out of the equation, virtually nobody is going to give up valuable assets for a one season rental of Kawhi Leonard unless they’re a team positioned to win now.
 So teams such as the 76ers, the Celtics or even the Lakers might be willing to take that risk, hoping they can influence or persuade him to stay with their respective cores.
 Take the Lakers for example, if they offer a package of:

-Kyle Kuzma, 25th pick in the 2018 draft and Brandon Ingram or, Kuzma — or the 25th pick, Lakers 2019 pick, and Luol Deng
+Kyle Kuzma, 25th pick in the 2018 draft and Brandon Ingram — or the 25th pick, Lakers 2019 pick, and Luol Deng

 The Spurs would more than likely take these offers, as they would be getting back great value for a perennial all-star caliber player, considering how this news shapes the market against the Spurs.
 The Lakers could also look to move Kuzma due to social media drama in pursuit of LeBron and a title.
 Kuzma is a perfect Popovich type player and Ingram has shown flashes of brilliance and untapped potential, and who better than Pop to tap into a young players potential.